Nardy07/major-proj-final/README.md

 - for_test.ipynb
   - preprocessing the validation dataset
 - preprocessBB.py
-  - preprocessing the original dataste
+  - preprocessing the original dataset
 - lstMulti.py and lstMulti.ipynb
   - code containing the LSTM model used in the project.
 ## Dataset